-- r2 is the dry mass of the residue after elimination of the first and second component by the first and second reagents, - d1 is the correction factor for loss in mass of the second component in the first reagent, - d2 is the correction factor for loss in mass of the third component in the first reagent, - d3 is the correction factor for loss in mass of the third component in the first and second reagents (1). - I.8.2.
+${\bf r}2$ is the dry mass of the residue after elimination of the first and second component by the first and second reagents, d3 is the correction factor for loss in mass of the third component in the first and second reagents (1).

+${\bf d}1$ is the correction factor for loss in mass of the second component in the first reagent,

+${\rm d}2$ is the correction factor for loss in mass of the third component in the first reagent,

+I.8.2.
 Calculation of the percentage of each component with adjustment by agreed allowances and, where appropriate, correction factors for losses in mass during pre-treatment operations: